US Forces in Somalia

 Geolocation notes

-Reports of the incident mention multiple strikes in the area between the towns of Bu’aale and Jilib, for which the generic coordinates are: 0.760817, 42.668219.
-Due to limited information available to Airwars, we were unable to verify the location further.
+Reports of the incident mention that the strike took place in the vicinity of the village Gandarshe (غندرشي), for which the coordinates are: 1.8349369, 44.9668452.
+Due to limited information and satellite imagery available to Airwars, we were unable to verify the location further.

 US Forces Assessment: